At a Glance

 - Formal approval from a sending agency or a contract with an educational institution overseas acknowledging the applicant’s participation in the program.
-(Applicants who are not sent through a sending agency will be asked to interview with the director.)

 - Within 10 years prior to enrollment or before graduation, native speakers of English must complete a minimum of six semester units (approximately 150 hours) of college-level foreign language with a grade of B or better, or its equivalent.
 Equivalency options may include: foreign language tutorials, formal classroom instruction, or language learning while residing abroad, and successful completion of a rated oral interview in the target language.
 For nonnative speakers of English, a score of 600 or above on the Test of English as a Foreign Language (TOEFL) is needed.